A Momentary Lapse of Reason: Packaging and title

 Careful consideration was given to the album's title, with the initial three contenders being Signs of Life, Of Promises Broken and Delusions of Maturity.
 The final title appears as a line in the chorus of "One Slip".

 For the first time since 1977's Animals, designer Storm Thorgerson was employed to work on a Pink Floyd studio album cover.
 His finished design was a long river of hospital beds arranged on a beach, inspired by a phrase from "Yet Another Movie" and Gilmour's vague hint of a design that included a bed in a Mediterranean house, as well as "vestiges of relationships that have evaporated, leaving only echoes".
 The cover shows hundreds of hospital beds assembled in July 1987 on Saunton Sands in North Devon, where some of the scenes for Pink Floyd – The Wall were filmed.
 The beds were arranged by Thorgerson's colleague Colin Elgie.
-A hang glider in the sky references "Learning to Fly".
+An ultralight in the sky references "Learning to Fly".
 The photographer, Robert Dowling, won a gold award at the Association of Photographers Awards for the image, which took about two weeks to create.
+Some versions of the cover do not feature the ultralight, and other versions feature a nurse making one of the beds.

 To emphasise that Waters had left the band, the inner gatefold featured a photograph of just Gilmour and Mason shot by David Bailey.
-Its inclusion marked the first time since Meddle (1971) that a group photo had been used in the artwork of a Pink Floyd album.
+Its inclusion marked the first time since Meddle (1971) that a group photo had been used in the packaging of a Pink Floyd album.
 Wright was represented only by name, on the credits.
 According to Mason, Wright's leaving agreement contained a clause that prevented him rejoining the band, and "consequently we had to be careful about what constituted being a member".
+In later reissues of the album, Wright's image was added to the band portrait.